Kinokkory/wiwinwlh/tutorial.md

 e = Proxy
 ```

-This is provided by the by the Prelude in 7.8.
+This is provided by the Prelude in 7.8.

 Promoted Syntax
 ---------------